Compression Fractures

 Interventional Pain Management Specialist located in Northern Virginia, Falls Church, VA & Alexandria, VA

 A broken vertebrae, also called a compression fracture, can destroy your posture, make you shorter in height, and cause widespread pain.
-At Integrated Spine and Pain Services in Alexandria, Falls Church, Virginia providers and Diana Lam, PA-C, can evaluate your fracture with an X-ray and find a treatment to ease your pain.
+At Integrated Spine and Pain Services in Alexandria, Falls Church, Virginia, Diana Lam, PA-C, and Addison Lindberg, MS, PA-C, can evaluate your fracture with an X-ray and find a treatment to ease your pain.
 For more information about compression fractures or to find out if you’re at risk, call Integrated Spine and Pain Services or request an appointment online today.

 Compression Fractures Q & A